Analysis: EU sweats over how to bring Hungary into line

 In the case of Hungary, and similar stand-offs with Romania and Bulgaria in recent years, the first response from fellow member states and the European Commission, the EU’s executive, tends to be political pressure or moral persuasion to try to make the government in question alter its behavior.

-While that can have an impact, as was the case in Romania last year when the prime minister sought to oust the president, in tricky cases of law backed by democratically elected parliaments, as in Hungary, it is much more difficult.
+While that can have an impact, as was the case in Romania last year when the prime minister sought to oust the president [ID:nL5E8LGDDI], in tricky cases of law backed by democratically elected parliaments, as in Hungary, it is much more difficult.

 “There’s a shortage of what the EU can do to ensure that democratic practices, or democracy itself, is not reversed,” said Corina Stratulat, an expert in the politics of central and eastern Europe at the European Policy Centre, a think tank.